MHRA/products/medicines/pars-upload/README.md

 ## Releasing

 To create a new release and deployment to production, create and push a new tag of the form `parsupload.vX.X.X` (e.g. `parsupload.v1.3.0`), incrementing as required from the most recent version.
 The `pars-upload-release` workflow will then automate the creation of a new deployment in Github, build and test the tagged commit and then push the code to the production storage container.
-You can then update the release notes with any useful detail in Github.
+You can then update the release notes with any useful detail in Github..